extrabacon/dynamodb-model/README.md

 + options: attributes to add to the AWS.Request instance (optional)
 + callback: the callback function to invoke with the AWS response (optional)

-Callback arguments:
-+ err: the error, if any
-+ response: the AWS service response

 ```javascript
 var myTable = new DynamoDBModel.Model(tableName, schema);
 myTable.createTable(function (err, response) {